 Fire management - The activities concerned with the protection of people, property and forest areas from wildfire and the use of prescribed burning for the attainment of forest management and other land use objectives, all conducted in a manner that considers environmental, social and economic criteria.

-Fire risk - The probability or chance of fire starting determined by the presence and activities of causative agents.
+Fire risk - The probability or chance of a fire starting which are determined by the presence and activities of causative agents.